-- Debo Adegbile '91: WilmerHale, partner, served as senior counsel for the Senate Judiciary, spent more than a decade working for the NAACP Legal Defense and Educational Fund, Inc.
+- Debo Adegbile '91: WilmerHale, partner, and Commissioner for United States Civil Rights Commission.
+Served as senior counsel for the Senate Judiciary, spent more than a decade working for the NAACP Legal Defense and Educational Fund, Inc.

 - Nina Elgo '84: Connecticut's first Asian-Pacific American Superior Court judge appointed to the Connecticut Superior Court

 - Dorcas Hardy '68: Appointed by President Ronald Reagan as the Commissioner of the Social Security Administration in 1986 and served until 1989

 - Bruce Hoffman '76: Specialist in the study of terrorism and counterterrorism, insurgency and counter-insurgency.
 Director of the Center for Security Studies, Director of the Security Studies Program, and a tenured professor at Georgetown University’s Edmund A. Walsh School of Foreign Service, Washington, D.C.